procore/sdt-uav/README.md

 ## Two Way Data Binding

-Two way binding is cool, but is only applicable to form interfaces, and can encourage lazy coding practices.
-Furthermore, it requires creating `oninput` event listeners behind the scenes, when often the use case only requires a `change` or `submit` listener.
-For these reasons it is included as a separate file, `uav-bind.js`.

-After including this file, any HTML input types that support the `value` property can be two-way bound using the `uav-bind` attribute.
-This means that when a user changes the value of any input element, the model will automatically update to reflect the new value, and if the model property changes, the input's value will update accordingly.
+Use the `u-bind` attribute to two-way bind an input, select, or textarea to a model property.
+Whenever the user changes the value of the input, the property will be updated.
+Whenever you programatically change the property, the input's value will be updated.

-> To import `uav-bind.js` using commonjs or es6 modules, import the path `uav/dist/uav-bind`.

 ```
 uav.component(
-    `<input type="text" uav-bind="value"/>`,
+    `<input type="text" u-bind="value"/>`,
     { value: 'hi there' }
 );
 ```